mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 Below is a modified version of the example above that uses streaming mode.
 There are various approaches about how to efficiently find sentence breaks in a course of streamed sentences, but here we simply use the method of "breaking at punctuation marks".

-The synthesized voices are played in order without overlapping, so threads or queues are required for synthesis timing control.
+The synthesized voices should be played in order without overlapping, so threads or queues are required for synthesis timing control.
 Here's an overview of its operation:

 - Connect in streaming mode and sequentially receive response characters from the server in token units.
 - As the received tokens are combined, voice synthesis of the obtained parts begins when "。", "？", or "！" appears, judging that as the end of the sentence.